rail-pay/rail/packages/client/README.md

 const deploymentOptions = {
     adminAddress: "0x123...", // If omitted, defaults to the deployer.
 Will be the admin of the newly created vault
     adminFee: 0.3, // Share of revenue allocated to the adminAddress.
 Must be between 0...1
-    joinPartAgents: ["0x123..."], // Addresses that can join and part members.
+    joinPartAgents: ["0x123..."], // Addresses that can join and part beneficiaries.
 If omitted, set by default to include the admin as well as the default join server hosted by Rail Protocol
     metadata: { // optional
         "information": "related to your vault",
         "canBe": ["", "anything"]